jbloomlab/flu_single_cell/paper/editnotes.md

     - I have shortened the first sentence to just say *"Experimental overview"* because I think the other title was too complex to be useful.
 I've also tried to clarify other parts.
     - I have removed the part about the mRNA numbering being in mRNA coordinates in panel A. I do think this is an important point, but it's too subtle and complex to make here.
 In fact, I think it would be better to **remove the mRNA sequencing numbering from panel A altogether.** It's not really important for conceptually understanding the idea, , and we give the full vRNA sequences in the figure source data.
     - I created the source data with the vRNA sequences.

+* Third paragraph, first section of Results:
+    - My main goal was to shorten this paragraph, which was too long for a point this technical.
+    - I have changed *"diversify into an array of biologically active particles"* to just indicate that the stocks typically are an array.
+In our case, it's not clear that the number of this particles are increasing due to ongoing diversification versus just being there the whole time.
+    - I've gotten rid of the part about the gene absence and deletions in the polymerase.
+This is too much detail for this point in the text, where the only point that we want to make is that some viruses are defective.
+We can come back to these details if they become relevant later
+    - I have re-written the text to say *higher ratio of infectious particles to RNA* because I think this is a more intuitive way to relate to the concept of *higher purity* than to say *lower ratio of RNA to infectious particles.* I know this makes the statement refer the inverse of what is plotted in Figure 2.
+We can either leave it like this, or invert the axis in Figure 2 by plotting the TCID50 / HA instead.